 Further, if patients drop out of our trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, or if our trials are otherwise disputed due to COVID-19 or actions taken to slow its spread, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.
-In addition, the COVID-19 pandemic has impacted clinical trials broadly, including our own with many sites pausing enrollment and patients choosing not to enroll or continue participating in ongoing trials.
+In addition, the COVID-19 pandemic has impacted clinical trials broadly, including our ATYR1923 Phase 1b/2a trial in patients with pulmonary sarcoidosis, with many sites pausing enrollment and patients choosing not to enroll or continue participating in ongoing trials.
+While the majority of such sites are now continuing enrollment and trial activities, the availability of top-line results from the clinical trial is delayed.
 We may experience delays in site initiation and patient enrollment, failures to comply with study protocols, delays in the manufacture of product candidates for clinical testing and other difficulties in starting or completing our clinical trials due to the COVID-19 pandemic.